anyaMor/TSD-Project/README.md

 # TSD-Project
-Virtual notebook project using Java, HTML, CSS, JS and OracleSQL.
+Virtual notebook project using an MVC with C# (.net core), HTML, CSS, and SQLite.

-##Tasks
- - Create Database <-
- - Design <-
- - Back-end <-
- - Front-end <-
- - Save button <-
- - Load Button <-

- - Connect front-end to back-end
- - Connect back-end to database